Charles Maurice de Talleyrand-Périgord: Under Napoleon

-While helping to establish French supremacy in neighbouring states and assisting Bonaparte in securing the title of Premier Consul for life, Talleyrand sought all means of securing the permanent welfare of France.
+While helping to establish French supremacy in neighboring states and assisting Bonaparte in securing the title of First Consul for life, Talleyrand sought all means of securing the permanent welfare of France.
 He worked hard to prevent the rupture of the peace of Amiens which occurred in May 1803, and he did what he could to prevent the Louisiana Purchase earlier in the year.
 These events, as he saw, told against the best interests of France and endangered the gains which she had secured by war and diplomacy.
 Thereafter he strove to moderate Napoleon's ambition and to preserve the European system as far as possible.

 Napoleon forced Talleyrand into marriage in September 1802 to longtime mistress Catherine Grand (née Worlée).
 Talleyrand purchased the Château de Valençay in May 1803, upon the urging of Napoleon.
-This later was used as the site of imprisonment of the Spanish Royalty in 1808–1813, after Napoleon's invasion of Spain.
+This later was used as the site of imprisonment of the Spanish royal family in 1808–1813, after Napoleon's invasion of Spain.
 In May 1804, Napoleon bestowed upon Talleyrand the title of Grand Chamberlain of the Empire, with almost 500,000 francs a year.
-In 1806, he was made Sovereign Prince of Benevento (or Bénévent), a former papal fief in southern Italy.
+In 1806, he was made Sovereign Prince of Benevento (or Bénévent), a former Papal fief in southern Italy.
 Talleyrand held the title until 1815 and administered the principality concurrently with his other tasks.

 Talleyrand was opposed to the harsh treatment of Austria in the 1805 Treaty of Pressburg and of Prussia in the Peace of Tilsit in 1807.
 In 1806, after Pressburg, he profited greatly from the reorganization of the German lands, this time into the Confederation of the Rhine.
 He negotiated the Treaty of Posen with Saxony, but was shut out completely from the negotiations at Tilsit.
 After Queen Louise of Prussia failed in her appeal to Napoleon to spare her nation, she wept and was consoled by Talleyrand.
 This gave him a good name among the elites of European nations outside France.

 Changing sides

 Having wearied of serving a master in whom he no longer had much confidence, Talleyrand resigned as minister of foreign affairs in 1807, although the Emperor retained him in the Council of State as Vice-Grand Elector of the Empire.
-He disapproved of Napoleon's Spanish initiative, which resulted in the Peninsular War beginning in 1808.
+He claimed in his memoirs to have disapproved of Napoleon's Spanish initiative, which resulted in the Peninsular War beginning in 1808, but evidence exists that he was initially an advocate of toppling the House of Bourbon yet later attempted to distance himself from this policy.
 At the Congress of Erfurt in September–October 1808, Talleyrand secretly counseled Tsar Alexander.
 The Tsar's attitude towards Napoleon was one of apprehensive opposition.
 Talleyrand repaired the confidence of the Russian monarch, who rebuked Napoleon's attempts to form a direct anti-Austrian military alliance.
 Napoleon had expected Talleyrand to help convince the Tsar to accept his proposals and never discovered that Talleyrand was working at cross-purposes.
 Talleyrand believed Napoleon would eventually destroy the empire he had worked to build across multiple rulers.